You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 A safeguarding review will give EYDSLs and leaders the opportunity to reflect on, understand and explain the processes within their setting, and will increase their capacity to monitor practice.
 This process will help leaders be effective in sharing this knowledge with staff, as well as external visitors, for example during Ofsted inspections.

-Please contact the service directly to discuss booking an early years safeguarding review.
+Please use the LESAS enquiry form to discuss booking an early years safeguarding review.

 The Education Safeguarding Service provide training resources for DSLs to use to provide staff training themselves whilst following national guidance.

-The Education Safeguarding Service has developed a Social Media Toolkit to help educational setting leaders make informed and appropriate choices about using social media tools officially.
+The LADO Education Safeguarding Advisory Service have developed a Social Media Toolkit to help educational setting leaders make informed and appropriate choices about using social media tools officially.
 The toolkit includes guidance for leaders, suggestions regarding commonly used social media channels and editable tools and templates.

-The Education Safeguarding Service has developed the Online Safety Policy Toolkit to provide a basis to enable educational settings to create appropriate policies around online safety and anti-bullying.
+The LADO Education Safeguarding Advisory Service have developed the Online Safety Policy Toolkit to provide a basis to enable educational settings to create appropriate policies around online safety and anti-bullying.
 All content is in line with current national education guidance, including ‘Keeping Children Safe in Education’ and the Early Years Foundation Stage, as well as recommended practice.

 The toolkit includes template policies and additional guidance for leaders/managers and DSLs to help inform decision making.